 (c) dependants' carers' allowance;

 Some areas also have Parish or Town Councillors.

-The Cabinet Briefing e-bulletins provide a quarterly update of activity in each of our Cabinet portfolio areas.
+The latest Cabinet Briefing e-bulletin, which provides a quarterly update of activity in each of our Cabinet portfolio areas.